HOME

 Events

-We are running a LHAP grafting course on the third Saturday in Feb 2026, all day, 9.30 for 10.00; £50.
-If interested please get in touch; email address is diversity(at)suttonelms.org.uk.
+We ran a LHAP grafting course on the third Saturday in Feb 2026, all day, 9.30 for 10.00; £50.
+If interested for next year please get in touch; email address is diversity(at)suttonelms.org.uk.
 We have a maximum group size of 8.
-PLACES STILL AVAILABLE!

-If you would like to see photographs from last year's course, click the 2025 link (above) and scroll down to March 2nd.
+If you would like to see photographs from this year's course, scroll down to 21 Feb.

 Venue is Cosby Methodist Church, Leicestershire LE9 1RN.